CODEDIGEST

 Steps

-2. Select a language of your choice.
-I have selected C#.
-You can name your website as per your need.
+2. Choose a language of your choice(I have selected C#) and name the website as per the need.

 3. Download the latest jQuery library from jQuery.com and integrate into your project.
 Read the following Faq’s to integrate jQuery library to your project.